-Wherever possible, it is best to fully scope your variable names, especially when using the isdefined() } function.
-For example, {{<cfif isdefined("variables.myvariable")> performs much better than <cfif isdefined("myvariable")>.
+Wherever possible, it is best to fully scope your variable names, especially when using the isdefined() function.
+For example, <cfif isdefined("variables.myvariable") > performs much better than <cfif isdefined("myvariable") >.

-To monitor how variables use memory, view the reports in the Memory Usage of the Server Monitor.
+To monitor how variables use memory, view the reports in the "Memory Usage" on page 130 of the Server Monitor.